antalsz/hs-to-coq/README.md

 This repository comes with a version of (parts of the) Haskell base library converted to Coq, which you will likely need if you want to verify Haskell code.

+You must have Coq 8.6 and ssreflect to build the base library.
+To install these tools:

+  1. `opam repo add coq-released https://coq.inria.fr/opam/released` (for SSReflect and MathComp)
+  2. `opam update`
+  3. `opam install coq.8.6 coq-mathcomp-ssreflect.1.6.1`

-You can build it with
+Once installed, you can build the base library with

    make -C base